 Mind Reading: The Titans.
 The alien creature from "The Time Spiral" use a variation of this trope to feed information directly in people's brains.

-Missing Mom: Lady Mary from "The Prey and the Ghost", and her death is very important to the plot.
-Better said, her murder.
+Missing Mom: Lady Mary from "The Prey and the Ghost", whoae death is very important to the plot.
+Actually, her murder.

 Monya.
 Her mother placed her in a shuttle on the way to her father's secret base, while the space station they lived is destroyed.